hellms/dell-democenter.github.io/Module_3.md

 ## LESSON 1 - DISCOVER VIRTUAL MACHINES

 In this lesson we simulate adding of a vCenter in Powershell.
-As a vCenter i already preconfigured in the Environemnt, we can only look at the existing and change some settings
+As a vCenter is already preconfigured in the Environemnt, we can only look at the existing and change some settings

+### Get an existing vCenter Asset source

 ```Powershell
 Get-PPDMinventory_sources -Type VCENTER -filter 'address eq "vcsa-7.demo.local"'